wangkanai/Universal/README.md

 ## Google Universal Analytics

-This old project my was developed back long time ago in the days of ASP.NET Full Framework.
-If you like me to upgrade this project using the design pattern my [Detection library](https://github.com/wangkanai/Detection). **Please me stars, when this project reach 100 stars.
-Then i will rebuild project for ASP.NET Core 3.0**.
+This old project my was developed back long time ago in the days of ASP.NET Full Framework around 2013.
+If you like me to upgrade this project using the design pattern my [Detection library](https://github.com/wangkanai/Detection).

+**Please give me appreciation and click stars, when this project reach 100 stars.
+I will rebuild project for ASP.NET Core 3.0**.
+But you wanna contract me to get start development of the a migration to ASP.NET Core for your production requirement and long term support.
+Please contact me personally and we can discuss the details.

 [![NuGet Badge](https://buildstats.info/nuget/universal-analytics)](https://www.nuget.org/packages/universal-analytics)